eweissm/HARP_Fabrication_Machine/README.md

 # HARP Replication Resources
 Here we present all necessary resources for replication of the HARP, barring what is already present in the manuscript and supplemental materials.

-Enclosed in this repsitory is:
+Enclosed in this repository is:

 1. The open sources fabrication platform
 2. CAD files for the geometric anisotropy HARP